-Zari can be a very shy caracal who sometimes takes some time to come up and visit guests.
+Zari can be a very shy caracal who sometimes takes time to come up and visit guests.
 Although she is not as talkative as Kitwana, she still has a lot to say.
-As she has grown more comfortable to her new home at Carolina Tiger Rescue she is starting to really come out of her shell!
+As she has grown more comfortable in her new home at Carolina Tiger Rescue, she is starting to really come out of her shell!

 How Zari Came to the Sanctuary

-Zari came to Carolina Tiger Rescue with her enclosure mate Kitwana along with 14 other animals from a facility out in west.
+Zari came to Carolina Tiger Rescue with her enclosure-mate, Kitwana, and fourteen other animals from a facility in Colorado.
 The owner decided to sell his land and donate his animals when he became ill.
-Carolina Tiger Rescue worked with several other sanctuaries from around the country to find homes for over 100 animals.
+Carolina Tiger Rescue worked with several other sanctuaries around the country to find homes for over 100 animals.
 This is the largest rescue to date in Carolina Tiger Rescue's history and the largest rescue of big cats in the United States.

 Zari is the smaller of the two caracals that came from out west.
-She has ear tufts that stand up straight on the tops of her ears and has a darker coat than her enclosure mate Kitwana.
+Her left ear tuft mostly stands straight up, while her right ear tuft folds over like a broken party hat.
+She has a lighter coat than her enclosure-mate, Kitwana.

 Zari and her enclosure-mate, Kitwana, live on the tour path on Cherry Lane across from Stevie, Queen, and Cher Serval.